 I trained as a moral and political philosopher, and in that guise I have published a number of articles and a book, Living Without Domination.
 My more recent work is in the philosophy of autobiography, which I understand as a way of connecting questions about the good, selfhood, narrative, self-knowledge, the first person, life in time, experience, and the uses of literary form.
 I am particularly interested in the lives and autobiographies of ascetics—soldiers, monks, hermits, solo travellers—as ways of addressing these questions.
-As part of this work I have published articles in journals including Inquiry, Ratio, Res Publica, and The Journal of Applied Philosophy, and I am writing a book under the working title Good Lives.
+As part of this work I have published articles in journals including Inquiry, Ratio, Res Publica, and The Journal of Applied Philosophy, and in the Blackwell Companion to John Stuart Mill.
+I am currently writing a book about autobiography, narrative, and self-realization, under the working title Good Lives.

 - PPR.450 What is Philosophy?

 - PHIL100 Introduction to Philosophy: Death, the Good Life, and the Self (lectures)

 The philosophy of autobiography.
 Value theory.
 The self.
 The ethics of war.
 The philosophy of David Hume.
 The philosophy of John Stuart Mill.
 Literary form in philosophy.

 Ethical decision making: eight perspectives on workplace dilemmas

 Clark, S.J.A.
 08/2015 CIPD Publishing.